kristianmandrup/pencil/README.md

   Are you working with [Jade](https://github.com/visionmedia/jade)?
 Want to make __custom tags__? ...this is the place to be :-)

+  * extends Jade
+  * give jQuery like methods to the Tag object
+  * makes possible to create custom tags

 ## Installation

 Install this using `npm` as follows